NifeKKeen/bomberchal/docs.md

 - Sprite keys — uniquely defined strings that optimizes the app.

 # Quick overview of app lifecycle
-- In `main.py` we have the single `while True:` loop, which calls functions that will render page, these functions are located only in `/pages/[module_name].py` directory.
+- In `main.py` we have a single `while True:` loop, which calls functions that will render needed pages, these functions are located only as `/pages/[page_dir]/[page_name].py`.
-- Event types of events fires from user are collected in `global.frame_events` set, which other modules can access efficiently. `global.frame_events` will be updated and reset each frame.
+- For each frame, user events, game state etc. are stored as the global variables, in the corresponding sections in `globals.py`.

 # Global variables
-- All global variables should be declared in `globals.py`
+- All global variables (unless needed only for one module) should be declared in `globals.py`.
-- All global variables must be used like this `globals.[attribute]`
+- All global variables must be used like this `globals.[attribute]`.
-- All global variables must be updated like this `globals.[attribute] = value`
+- All global variables must be updated like this `globals.[attribute] = value`.
+-

 # `SurfaceSprite` class
 - `SurfaceSprite` inherits `pygame.sprite.Sprite` class.
-Its positioning based on `rect` attribute.
+Its on screen positioning based on the `rect` attribute. `px_x`, `px_y`, `px_w`, `px_h` must be synchronized with `rect.x`, `rect.y`, `rect.width`, `rect.height`, respectively.

 # Entities
-- `Entity` inherits `SurfaceSprite` class, so all entities are actually sprites with additional information.
+- `Entity` inherits `SurfaceSprite` class, so all entities are actually sprites with additional information and states.
-- Be sure that when declaring a new attribute, it does not cause any naming conflicts.
+- Be sure that when declaring a new attribute to the class ane its descendant classes, it does not cause any naming conflicts.
-- For each entity, when creating, define a unique key so that it will not cause excessive renders each frame.
+- When creating, make sure you are not creating them in game loop repeatedly each tick.
+They must be created only after a specific event (for example a setup, players's bomb, bonus spawn after a specific period of time).

 # Rendering: Usage
 - All renders must be called ONLY using functions from `utils/paint_api.py`.
 Otherwise the render data will not sync.
-- To mount a sprite, use `paint_api.mount_sprite` method.
+- To mount a sprite, either create new instance of the SurfaceSprite or use `paint_api.mount_rect`, `paint_api.mount_text`, `paint_api.mount_gif` method.
-- If mounted object should not be displayed, it should be removed from to-render queue via `paint_api.unmount(sprite)` method.
+- If mounted object should not be displayed, it should be removed from to-render queue via `paint_api.unmount(sprite)` or sprite.unmount() method.
+- After each render call, it will be mounted until it is unmounted by hand.
+If you want to mount a sprite only for 1 frame, add argument `dynamic=True` (it is useful in case when you do not want to save additional global variables and unmounting them by hand, but you will tradeoff app performance).

 # Rendering: paint API
-- `to_render_keys` and `map_key_sprite` variables are closely related.
-They must be synced.
+- `to_render_keys` stores key values of sprites.
+It will define which sprite to render in the current frame.
+- `map_key_sprite` stones keys and corresponding sprites.
+It is not synced with `to_render_keys`.
 - All mounted objects must be in `all_sprites` global variable.
 It is the instance created by `pygame.sprite.LayeredUpdates()`.

 # Relative sprite layers